UrsSchmidt/mixdown/docs/language.md

 `phi(delta)`
 **delta**: The phase delta, usually a frequency.
-Increments phi by (delta times tau divided by the sample rate), mods it by tau and returns the new value for phi.
+Increments phi by (delta times tau divided by the sample rate), mods it by tau and returns the old value for phi.
 This function has side-effects.
 **Example**:
 `sin(phi(A4));`